Day 2: The Curragh

 GOFFS VINCENT O'BRIEN NATIONAL STAKES

 Every running of the race is full of quality from top to bottom and this was proven in 2020 when Thunder Moon won for Joseph O’Brien with St Mark’s Basilica finishing 3rd.
-St Mark’s Basilica went on to be Horse Of The Year in 2021 winning four Group 1’s including The Champion Stakes here on Champions Weekend.
-The 7th and 8th in the 2020 National Stakes, Laws of Indices and Mac Swiney both went on to Group 1 glory in 2021 proving the high class nature of this race.
+St Mark’s Basilica went on to be Horse Of The Year in 2021 winning four Group 1’s including The Champion Stakes here on day one of Irish Champions Festival.
+The 7th and 8th in the 2020 National Stakes, Laws of Indices and Mac Swiney, both went on to Group 1 glory in 2021, proving the high class nature of this race.

-Since changing to Group 1 status it has been three winners for England and two winners for Ireland in the race.
-The four winners of the Group 1 since Havana Grey have been Fairyland for Aidan O’Brien and Ryan Moore (2019), Glass Slippers for Kevin Ryan and Tom Eaves (2020), Romantic Proposal for Eddie Lynam and Chris Hayes (2021) and Highfield Princess for John Quinn and Jason Hart (2022).
+Since changing to Group 1 status, there has been four winners for England and three winners for Ireland in the race.
+The 6 winners of the Group 1 since Havana Grey have been Fairyland for Aidan O’Brien and Ryan Moore (2019), Glass Slippers for Kevin Ryan and Tom Eaves (2020), Romantic Proposal for Eddie Lynam and Chris Hayes (2021), Highfield Princess for John Quinn and Jason Hart (2022), Moss Tucker for Ken Condon and Billy Lee (2023), and Bradsell for Archie Watson and Hollie Doyle (2024).